cloud-gov/hhs-acf-uc-api/README.md

 ## Tests

 Test are in rspec.
 Since this is an api-only application no selenium or headless substitute needed!
-Feature specs can be developed in rspec with `rails g rspec:feature`.
+The test database does need to be loaded since database constraints make it hard to write data into the database.
+This is going to make a CI server really hard since the setup involves psql and setting the schema.
+That will need to wait!

+Follow instruction above to pre-load data into the test database.

-Run the tests with the `rspec` command
+Run the tests with the `rspec` command.

 ## Contributing